matrix-org/sygnal/docs/applications.md

 begin as a result of an encrypted message, so Sygnal has no way to know that a given message should initiate a VoIP call.

+##### Recent iOS (≥ 14.5) versions

+As of iOS 14.5, your iOS application can register a Notification Service Extension that, upon receiving a relevant VoIP notification, calls [`reportNewIncomingVoIPPushPayload`][iOSReportVoIP] to trigger a VoIP notification display on the device.

+[iOSReportVoIP]

+##### Old iOS (< 14.5) versions

-The current workaround is for your iOS application to register a Notification Service Extension that, upon receiving a relevant VoIP notification, makes an HTTP request to Sygnal's [`/_matrix/push/v1/notify`](https://spec.matrix.org/latest/push-gateway-api/#post_matrixpushv1notify) endpoint in order to trigger the correct type of notification.
+For old iOS versions, a workaround is for your iOS application to register a Notification Service Extension that, upon receiving a relevant VoIP notification, makes an HTTP request to Sygnal's [`/_matrix/push/v1/notify`](https://spec.matrix.org/latest/push-gateway-api/#post_matrixpushv1notify) endpoint in order to trigger the correct type of notification.
-(There is no interface to do this on-device.)
+(There was no interface to do this on-device.)

 The Notification Service Extension of *Element iOS*, [available here][ElementNSE], may be useful for reference.